micl2e2/tg-focus/README.md

 more details.

-<a id="org9e9b19e"></a>
+<a id="org6c1e42e"></a>

 # Is tg-focus a crawler?

-Despite tg-focus is essentially collecting messsages, tg-focus is not, and will never be a crawler: forwarded messages is designed to be difficult to parse, and the forwarding is far away from real-time.
+Despite tg-focus is essentially collecting messsages, tg-focus is not, and will never be a crawler: forwarded messages is designed to be difficult to parse, and the forwarding is hardly real-time.
 If you use it as a crawler, you will realize this is a wrong tool over the course of time.

-I am here to help telegram users see or omit the messages according to their own perferences.
+I am here to help telegram users see or omit the messages according to their own preferences.
 Using tg-focus to crawl messages would be absolutely a misuse.
 And also we will ensure such usages to become more and more challenging in future releases, because my **primary goal** is to help catalyze more constructive and meaningful